 Baby guinea pigs shouldn’t eat radishes as they need a special diet during that period.
 Radishes aren’t safe for guinea pigs when they are just babies because the mother’s milk should be the main part of their diet.
-After some period you need to introduce them alfalfa hay, pellets, and water as well.
+After some period, you need to introduce them alfalfa hay, pellets, and water.

-After a few weeks, you should try to give them some fruits and vegetables and especially food rich in calcium because calcium is good for their growth.
-Also, foods that are rich in vitamin C. This vitamin is also essential for guinea pig’s growth and overall health.
+After a few weeks, you should try to give them some fruits and vegetables and food rich in calcium because it is good for their growth.
+Also, foods that are rich in vitamin C because it is essential for guinea pig’s growth and overall health.

 More Information About Guinea Pigs and Radishes

-In the following sections find out what parts of radish can guinea pigs eat, for example. are guinea pigs allowed to eat radish leaves, stems, and which types of radish are safe for them as well.
+In the following sections, find out what parts of radish can guinea pigs eat, and which types of radish are safe for them as well.
 Let’s start!

-Radish leaves have many nutrients that are essential for the guinea pig’s body functions such as vitamin C, iron, phosphorus, and many others.
-Regardless you need to be careful with the serving sizes because radish tops also contain a lot of calcium.
-As we’ve said above, feed them only one or two radish leaves and wash them thoroughly before giving to guinea pigs.
+Regardless, you need to be careful with the serving sizes because radish tops also contain a lot of calcium.
+Feed them only one or two radish leaves and wash them thoroughly before giving to guinea pigs.